 8pm: Dinner at Miznon

-Smack bang in the heart of good ol’ Vienna, where the well-behaved Austrian tradition is kept at its finest… and the city goes to sleep after 7pm, lively scenes are playing out in the beautiful and noisy mess of the Israeli eatery/bar, Miznon.
+Smack bang in the heart of good ol’ Vienna, where the well-behaved Austrian tradition is kept at its finest… and the city goes to sleep after 7pm, lively scenes are playing out in the Israeli eatery/bar, Miznon.

 10pm: cocktails at If Dogs Run Free